nisayana/git-workflow-branching/README.md

 ## Demonstrate Pushing Branches

 We've created a new branch, committed some changes, and now we should push this branch up to our remote repo, a GitHub repo.
-The `git push` command takes two arguments: The remote name, commonly `origin` and the branch name, commonly `master`.
+The `git push` command takes two
+arguments: The remote name: commonly `origin`, and the branch name: commonly `master`.

 The remote `origin` is the conventional name for the default remote.
 Just like how `master` is the default name for the default branch.

 If we have a branch that does not exist on the remote repository, we use: